coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

          Print foo'.     (* "End" added type radix (used by radixNotZero) and radixNotZero *) Goal 0 = 0.

-      .. coqtop :: in
+      .. rocqtop:: in

          Fail apply foo'.  (* Fails because of the extra variable *)

-      .. coqtop :: all
+      .. rocqtop:: all

          apply (foo' 5).   (* Can be used if the extra variable is provided explicitly *)

-      .. coqtop:: abort none
+      .. rocqtop:: abort none

 Proof using options
 ```````````````````